rajeshg/humsub-website/src/pages/discover-india-series.md

 it is draped?
 Would you like to try out one of these styles and take a picture for keeps?
 Spend a fun evening exploring the world of Indian fashions!

-Oct 24, Friday, 6:30pm to 8:30 pm, Cary Arts Center
+Oct 24, Friday, 6:30 pm to 8:30 pm, Cary Arts Center
 Presenters: Hum Sub team and volunteers

 ## Indian folklore through puppetry
 Puppet shows remain a favorite form of storytelling in India to this day.
 Traditionally,